janymuong/alx-low_level_programming/0x1C-makefiles/README.md

 # Makefiles
-`c`
+> `c`, `GNU make`

+![Make-stuff](./giphy-2.gif)

 A Makefile is a file that contains instructions for building and/or managing a software project.
 Makefiles specify dependencies between different parts of the project and define rules for how to build the project.
 In `C`, specifically, it's used to automate the compilation process.

-![Make-stuff](./giphy-2.gif)

 ---
 ## Basic Functionaly